 As I’ve stated previously, recasting a sentence is far, far easier (internal link) than looking for a possible answer on the web.
 Unless you are revising, proofreading, or editing for a print book, and you have an extremely fussy author, then your choices go.

-This means that difficult grammar questions are resolved by the editor, not by the writer.
+This means that difficult grammar questions are resolved by the editor and not by the writer.
 Yet assessment tests ask the writer to act as an editor.
 Not their job.

 The content creator’s job is to submit a polished, well-researched piece as grammatically correct as possible given the writers’ workload, word count, deadline, and pay.
 The editor cleans up what is submitted.